zdravkov/kendo-docs/api/dataviz/chart.md

 The line width.

-> The `width` option is supported when [series.type](#configuration-series.type) is set to "line", "stepLine", "scatterLine", "radarLine" or "polarLine".
+> The `width` option is supported when [series.type](#configuration-series.type) is set to "line", "stepLine", "stepArea", "scatterLine", "radarLine" or "polarLine".

 #### Example - set the chart line width
     <div id="chart"></div>